Filmon-gh/TechPostHub/.github/ISSUE_TEMPLATE/issue--user-story.md

 ---
 name: 'User Story'
-about: This is the default user story template.
+about: 'This is the default user story template'.
 title: 'USER STORY: <TITLE>''
-labels: ''
+labels: 'user story'
 assignees: ''

 ---